cu/silicon/DESIGN.md

 The following are a few of the _intentional_ design descisions and their rationale.

+## Function over Form

+It's only natural that as technology progresses, innovation and novelty slow down.
+As a result, many programs (even free and open source ones) attempt to introduce novelty or stand out through visual design.
+This is the current trend in software development, especially for personal productivity and programming tools.

+It's not hard to understand why.
+When you want users (or perhaps more often, employers) to see your work, you need to grab their attention.
+The best way to grab a person's attention is to show them something interesting.
+Applications that _look_ interesting are desirable for that.
+It certainly helps with "spreading the word" through our visual web and social media.

+It's fine to develop a program as an art project, but the problem is that when applications are developed as art projects, functionality almost always suffers to some degree or another.
+When writing any kind of program, you often have to choose between adding complexity to the UI, adding complexity to the underlying code, or compromising on functionality.
+A person writing a program to look pretty has already made those decisions up-front, usually in favor of comprosmising on functionality because that involves shipping the thing with the least amount of work.

+Personally, I'd rather use an ugly tool that works well than a beautiful one that slows me down or won't let me do my work the way I want to because it's too busy checking itself in the mirror.

+Things this app doesn't have and likely never will because they don't add value to (or worse, subtract value from) my daily workflow:

+* Emoji
+* Things that fade in and out of existence
+* Things that zoom around the screen for no reason at all
+* Animated backgrounds
+* Fancy-pants typography
+* Scroll bar hijacking
+* A front-end UI framework of any kind
+* "Subscribe to my newsletter!"

 ## Web-Based

 The app is web-based for the following reasons: